achimklittich/WindowTrees/README.md

 ## Analysis Workflow
 1. Provide several consensus sequences in fasta format that have been mapped to the same reference.
 The names of the scaffolds in the different consensus files must have the same name.
 2. Create a colon seperated list of short_name:/path/to/fasta.
-Each row of the file can contain information for one sample with the according path. (example input_test.tab)
+Each row of the file can contain information for one sample with the according path. (see example input_test.tab)
 3. Start WindowTrees with appropriate parameters for your anaylsis.

 Example WindowTrees call:
 ```sh
 python3 -u windowtrees.py -o testrun --outgroup outgroup-name -w 200000 inputfile_test.tab
 ```
 This will start the window tree analysis using WindowTrees.
 We define the window size with -w to be 200kB, the outgroup is defined by using the short_name from the input file.
-The generated output and the temporary files will be written into the folder testrun (-o)
+The generated output and the temporary files will be written into the folder testrun (-o).

 4. Inspect and further process the generated and topology sorted trees.